kodtodya/kodtodya.github.io/index.md

 ### Introduction

-Hello, my name is Avadhut and I'm enriched with around 9 years of experience in IT industry.
+Hello, my name is Avadhut and I'm enriched with around **9 years** of experience in IT industry.
 I specialize in helping organisations to develop middleware integration and also deal with middleware integration issues.
 I love to code in open-source technologies.

 ### Summary

-- A dynamic professional with 8.7 years of experience in SDLC and Issue Resolution Arena as a Java & Middleware Integration Developer in Development of Java and middleware applications and enhancements
+- A dynamic professional with experience in SDLC and Issue Resolution Arena as a Java & Middleware Integration Developer in Development of Java and middleware applications and enhancements
 - Proficient in grasping new technical concepts and utilizing the same in an effective manner.